ebi-pf-team/interproscan6/docs/workflows_modules.md

         * `dict` from `LOOKUP_CHECK`
     * Executes:
         * Python script `scripts/lookup/lookup_no_matches.py`
-            * Writes out FASTA seqs of hashed seqs where
+            * Writes out FASTA seqs of hashed seqs not pre-calculated by InterPro
     * Output:
         * FASTA file of sequences to be analysed by InterProScan (`no_match_lookup_fasta.fasta`)